DavidBrainard/ISETBioJandJ/README.md

 # ISETBioJandJ

-This respository contains data and code used in the paper "Theoretical Impact of Chromatic Aberration Correction on Visual Acuity" by Nankivil, Cottaris, & Brainard (2024, under review).
+This respository contains data and code used in the paper Nankivil, Cottaris, & Brainard (2024), "Theoretical Impact of Chromatic Aberration Correction on Visual Acuity".
+Biomedical Optics Express, 15, 5, 3265-3284, https://doi.org/10.1364/BOE.516049.

 ## Data